The Call (1985 World Series): Game 7

 As crew chief of the 1985 World Series umpiring unit, Denkinger was scheduled to work behind home plate in the decisive Game 7, a fact that further upset the Cardinals and manager Whitey Herzog.
 John Tudor was 3–1 with a 1.59 ERA that postseason, leading Herzog to go with Tudor in Game 7, despite the fact that Joaquín Andújar had five days' rest.
 The strategy failed, and Tudor was pulled in the third with the bases loaded and three runs already on the board.
 The score was 10–0 by the time Herzog brought Andújar in for mop-up duty.

 Whitey Herzog's decision to send in Andújar—normally a starter—led to speculation that his decision was payback for Denkinger's infamous call in Game 6, but Herzog had stated that Andújar was the only Cardinal pitcher that still had any life left in his arm, as the Cardinals had gone through seven pitchers in the game.

 The Royals won Game 7 by an 11–0 score for their first World Series title, with Denkinger ejecting both Herzog and Andújar in the fifth inning, following Andújar's animated displeasure with ball and strike calls.
 When Denkinger called a ball, Andújar emphatically showed his disagreement and had to be restrained by teammates.
 Herzog was furious and was ejected.
 A pitch later, Andújar was ejected for arguing another pitch which was clearly off the plate.
-Andujar charged Denkinger, bumping the umpire before being restrained by teammates.
+Andújar charged Denkinger, bumping the umpire before being restrained by teammates.

 Andújar was so furious after being ejected from Game 7 that he demolished a toilet and sink in the visitor's clubhouse bathroom in Royals Stadium with a bat.
 As a result of this and his conduct toward Denkinger, Andújar was fined $500—the maximum permissible amount at the time—and was suspended for the first 10 games of the following regular season.
 Andújar was additionally ordered to make restitution for damages.

 The Royals became the first team ever to win the World Series after dropping Games 1 and 2 at home.
 Incidentally, after the Cardinals traded outfielder Lonnie Smith to the Royals on May 17, he stung them for a .333 batting average in the Series.
 Pitching two complete games, including a shutout in Game 7, Bret Saberhagen was named MVP of the World Series.
 He was also the subject of much media attention during the Series as his wife gave birth to his first son, Drew William, on the same night of the infamous Don Denkinger call.

 The Royals did not return to the MLB postseason for 29 years, winning one of the American League wild cards in 2014 and advancing to the 2014 World Series.
 The following season, they claimed their first title since 1985 by winning the 2015 World Series.